Redjack: Revenge of the Brethren

-Redjack: Revenge of the Brethren is an action-adventure video game developed by Cyberflix and released by THQ in 1998.
+Redjack: Revenge of the Brethren is an action-adventure video game developed by Cyberflix and released by THQ for Windows and Mac OS in 1998.

 Gameplay

 Redjack uses several different engines: the main engine is a rotatory 3D engine, which is used for exploration.
 When the character enters a fight, the game loads a new screen.
 There are also different screens for different scenarios, such as concocting volatile drinks, shooting from a cannon on a speeding cart, and puzzles.

 Plot

 The player assumes the role of a young blond-haired man named Nicholas Dove who inhabits Lizard Point.
 He is pressured by people that are close to him to make something of himself.
 Nicholas decides to join a pirate crew in order to make a living.
 He meets a pirate named Lyle who, after saving him from assassins, tells him that Captain Justice is hiring men because he lost some in an "accident".
 Captain Justice only hires those that are generally brave enough to form his crew and dares Nicholas to kill a shark.
 After killing the shark (with poison) and finding a sword and learning to fight from Lyle, Nicholas joins the crew.

 After taking the pirate's oath, Nicholas roams the ship and meets Sullivan, who is revealed to be a woman named Anne disguised as a man.
 When the ship docks at Port Royal, Nicholas is given a watch by Captain Justice.
 He visits Erzulie who tells him of his future.
 Nicholas witnesses Captain Justice being murdered by assassins and is blamed for it as he has the captain's watch.
 After escaping from prison he is captured by Bone and saved later on by Lyle, who maroons him with Sullivan, who was found out.

 Nicholas washes ashore onto Redjack Island where he discovers Redjack's corpse.
 He lights a fire signal and is found by a balloon ship.
 He is escorted to Blackbeard's fortress and requests an audience.
 Blackbeard tells Nicholas some of the mythology of the brethren but is knocked unconscious by Bone and his men.
 Nicholas kills Bone and set sail for Cartagena.

 Nicholas enters the city through a secret sewer entrance.
 He frees his captive friends, Elizabeth and his brother.
 He enters the Viceroy's room and get captured by a man named Marquez, who is revealed to have betrayed Redjack.
 After breaking up the reunion of the brethren, Nicholas kills Marquez and rescues Anne before sinking the Spanish fleet and rescuing Blackbeard.
 The game ends with Nicholas finding treasure at the wreckage of Redjack's ship.